Response to epidemics in humanitarian crises: surveillance, investigation and control

 Detection of potential public health events is key to epidemic response

-Epidemiological surveillance can be performed from a functional health information system, or as a component of an emergency EWAR system.
-This system, ideally, should be integrated into the public health system.
-In addition, it should be led by the national public health authorities, with technical support from WHO and other actors.
+Epidemiological surveillance can be carried out from a functional health information system, or as a component of an EWAR system in emergencies.
+This system should ideally be integrated into the public health system.
+It must also be led by national public health authorities, with technical support from the WHO and other actors (WHO, 2023d)World Health Organization.
+(2023).
+Early warning alert and response (EWAR) in emergencies: An operational guide.
+World Health Organization. https://www.who.int/publications/i/item/9789240063587.

 In any case, existing epidemiological surveillance should be able to detect signals.
 Signals are possible public health events, which are not yet verified.
 They occur when the number of cases of some diseases exceeds alert thresholds.
 In most cases, it is not possible to monitor all possible diseases.
 Instead, a set of 8-12 diseases or health conditions considered as priority is selected.
 To enable signals to be detected, information on these priority diseases will be collected in regular periodic reports.
 Signals may also be produced when information about potential public health events arrives by any other route.
 This includes citizen warnings or notifications received through media.